ConnorScott-Ox/Professional-Profile/content/authors/admin/_index.md

 - Visitors
 ---

-Connor Scott is a neuroscientist with over 9 years working in the biomedical field.
-He has extensive experience with human tissue, histology, molecular biology, and cellular biology.
-He specialises in bringing traditional histology into the modern era by developing workflows to bridge neuropathology with multiple 'omic' technologies using clinical, surgical, and post-mortem CNS material.
+Connor Scott is a seasoned neuroscientist with over 11 years of specialized expertise in ex vivo investigations, including extensive human tissue research, molecular biology, and mass spectrometry.

+His career has been dedicated to unraveling the molecular complexities underlying neurodegenerative diseases through innovative research projects and drug discovery programs.
+His proficiency spans the fields of histology, neuropathology, neurobiology, and various multi-omics techniques.

+He specializes in the following indications: Alzheimer's Disease, Parkinson's Disease, Frontotemporal Dementia, Amyotrophic Lateral Sclerosis, Narcolepsy, and Schizophrenia.

-Scroll down to see a brief overview of his academic profile or click on the headings above to get a more in-depth view.
+Scroll down to see a brief overview of his professional profile or click on the headings above to see a detailed summary.